VarunprasadT/resume/README.md

 # resume
-Resume created using HTML%5and CSS3
+Resume created using HTML5 and CSS3